mcuntz/mcplot/docs/source/full_example.rst

            # teq = str2tex(rf'$y={p[0]:.2f}x{s1}{abs(p[1]):.2f}$',
            #               usetex=self.usetex)
            #
-           # Put the equation as text on plot
+           # Put the equation as text on plot.
            # One can set one of the sizes xxsmall, xsmall, small, medium, large,
            # xlarge, xxlarge to True.
 Also bold and italic can be set to true.
            # All other keywords will be passed to Matplotlib's Axes.text() such